zhengwang125/EB-OTS/README.md

 # MARL4TS

-This is the Implementation of our paper "Error-Bounded Online Trajectory Simplification with Multi-agent Reinforcement Learning".
+This is the Implementation of our paper "Error-Bounded Online Trajectory Simplification with Multi-agent Reinforcement Learning" (KDD 2021).

 ## Requirements